jzelenjak/research-project/README.md

 ### stats-ags.sh

 **Description**: this script computes statistics on a directory with attack graphs.
-Statistics that are computed for each attack graph are: *number of nodes*, *number of edges*, *simplicity* (number of nodes / number of edges, used to measure complexity), *whether the attack graph is complex*, *the number of discovered objective variants* (i.e. nodes with hexagon shape and salmon).
-Average computed statistics are: *average node count*, *average edge count*, *average simplicity*.
 This script is primarily used as part of `stats-ags-comp.sh` script, but can also be used on its own.
+Statistics that are computed for each attack graph are:

+- *Number of nodes*
+- *Number of edges*
+- *Simplicity* (number of nodes / number of edges, used to measure complexity)
+- *Whether the attack graph is complex*
+- *Number of discovered objective variants* (i.e. nodes with hexagon shape and salmon)

+Average computed statistics are:

+- *Average node count*
+- *Average edge count*
+- *Average simplicity*.

 **Usage**: `./stats-ags.sh path/to/main/AGs [path/to/other/AGs...]`